About the James Webb Space Telescope

 Webb is an international collaboration between NASA, ESA and the CSA.

 NASA's Goddard Space Flight Center manages the development effort.
-The main industrial partner is Northrop Grumman; the Space Telescope Science Institute will operate Webb after launch.
+The main industrial partner is Northrop Grumman; the Space Telescope Science Institute operates Webb after launch.

 - Canada's role in Webb